-In a carbon-zero future, the Mobility TAC envisions all community members, particularly from marginalized communities, will have access to sustainable and affordable mobility options that facilitate public health and safety, livability, and economy vitality.
-Sacramento and West Sacramento will be a hub for leadership, innovation and advanced clean-mobility solutions.
+In a carbon zero future, the Mobility TAC envisions all community members, particularly marginalized populations, will have access to sustainable and affordable mobility options that support public health and safety, livability, and economy vitality.
+The cities will be a hub for leadership, innovation and advanced clean mobility solutions.
 Our transportation systems will be fully electrified, innovative and seamless, offering a wide range of accessible, affordable and efficient mobility choices coupled with supportive land uses.
 Transit, shared mobility and active transportation infrastructure will be prioritized and vastly improved and expanded to reduce VMT and minimize single-occupancy vehicle trips.

-Based on this vision, the Mobility TAC identified a prioritized set of recommendations with active transportation at the top of the modal hierarchy, followed by transit and shared mobility, then zero-emission vehicles.

-The Commission has adopted the following strategies, which are each supported by a set of potential implementation tactics and financing options identified by the Finance TAC.
-The mode-share targets reflected in the strategies apply to trips within city limits.
+Based on this vision, the Mobility TAC identified a prioritized set of recommendations with active transportation at the top of the modal hierarchy, followed by transit and shared mobility, then zero emission vehicles.
+The Commission adopted the following strategies, which are each supported by a set of potential implementation tactics and financing options identified by the Finance TAC.
+The mode share targets reflected in the strategies apply to trips within city limits.